Muad1105/Hello-World/README.md

 # Hello-World
-Here to learn and how to create website.
+Here to learn and expertise coding.